Date/time features

 The date/time package provides formatQuery

-rule processors that handle date/time fields in a manner appropriate for the target platform.
+rule processors that handle date/time fields appropriately for the target platform.

 Conditional use